gkochans/cal-code-parser/README.md

 # Access California statutes from your text editor.
-Generate Sublime Text 3 snippets that insert formatted citations and the full text of current statutes via California's official FTP repository.
+Use Sublime Text 3 snippets to insert the full text of current statutes in California's official FTP repository.

 ![Screen capture of snippets in action.](http://www.gregkochansky.com/images/screen.gif "Screen capture of snippets in action.")